masonelmore/esi/docs/UniverseApi.md

 > GetUniverseConstellationsConstellationIdOk GetUniverseConstellationsConstellationId(ctx, constellationId, optional)
 Get constellation information

-Get information on a constellation  --- Alternate route: `/dev/universe/constellations/{constellation_id}/`  Alternate route: `/legacy/universe/constellations/{constellation_id}/`  Alternate route: `/v1/universe/constellations/{constellation_id}/`  --- This route expires daily at 11:05
+Get information on a constellation  ---  This route expires daily at 11:05

 ### Required Parameters